 Redirect pages with PHP.
 If you’ve moved some old PHP pages, or URLs, to new pages and URLs, you can use the following PHP code snippet to easily redirect all visitors and incoming requests to the new location.
 This PHP code snippet uses a 301 Moved Permanently redirect, perfect for SEO.

-PHP script to check website availability with PHP/cURL.
+Here you find a PHP script to check if a website is online availability with PHP/cURL.
 The following PHP function checks if your website is online available or not.
 Website uptime and availability is important and you want your website to be always online available.
 When your website is down, you want to be notified about the downtime.

-PHP file upload security: How to validate MIME types in PHP.
-It is important to validate the MIME type of files in your web application.
-Especially MIME types of files uploaded by an upload form on your website.
-With PHP, the best way to validate MIME types is with the PHP extension Fileinfo.
+How to check the file type in PHP and secure file uploads: it is important to validate MIME types in PHP.
+Especially of files uploaded through an upload form to your website.
+Using PHP, the best way to validate MIME types is with the PHP extension Fileinfo.
 Any other method might not be as good or secure, and unfortunately those other methods are still wildly […]